clearent/ClearentIdtechIOSFramework/README.md

 ## Use the Clearent Framework

 1 - Add this to your ViewController.h
 #import <ClearentIdtechIOSFramework/ClearentIdtechIOSFramework.h>

+2 - Change your interface to adhere to the Clearent public delegate (Clearent_Public_IDTech_VP3300_Delegate) Ex -@interface ViewController : UIViewController<UIAlertViewDelegate,Clearent_Public_IDTech_VP3300_Delegate, UIActionSheetDelegate,MFMailComposeViewControllerDelegate>

-2 - Define the framework object you will interact with in ViewController.m.
+3 - Define the framework object you will interact with in ViewController.m.
 Clearent_VP3300 *clearentVP3300;

-3 - Initialize the object
+4 - Initialize the object
 clearentVP3300 = [[Clearent_VP3300 alloc]  init];
 [clearentVP3300 init:self clearentBaseUrl:@"http://gateway-sb.clearent.net", @"the public key Clearent gave you"];

-4- Implement the successfulTransactionToken and errorTransactionToken delegate methods.
-A transaction token is the representation of the credit card and allows you to submit a payment transaction.
+5 - Implement the successfulTransactionToken method.
+This method returns a token which represents the credit card and the current transavtion request.
+It allows you to submit a payment transaction.
-When a card is processed (swipe,contactless, or insert/dip of card with an emv chip), the framework will call one of these two methods.
+When a card is processed (swipe or insert/dip of card with an emv chip), the framework will call successfulTransactionToken method when tokenization is successful.

 -(void) successfulTransactionToken:(NSString*) jsonString {
   //This json contains the transaction token.
 See demo app for more details }

-- (void) errorTransactionToken:(NSString*)message{
-     //See demo app for more details
-}
+6 - Monitor for errors by implementing the deviceMessage method.

-5 - When you are ready to process the payment, do a POST against endpoint /rest/v2/mobile/transactions.
+7 - When you are ready to process the payment, do a POST against endpoint /rest/v2/mobile/transactions.
 See demo app for an example (https://github.com/clearent/IDTech_VP3300_Demo)